Choosing the right shower is less simple than choosing most other bathroom fixtures and fitting.

-- They are generally a little more bulky than mixer showers and require a high-capacity electrical supply to be run directly from the fuse box on its own dedicated circuit.
+- Generally a little more bulky than mixer showers and require a high-capacity electrical supply to be run directly from the fuse box on its own dedicated circuit

-- Their other advantage is that they tend to be less expensive than mixers and are also economical on the water usage side.
+- Tend to be less expensive than mixers and are also economical on the water usage side

-- Many of the more expensive models feature integral pumps, which can improve the flow rate and are also now available in a range of new designs.
+- More expensive models feature integral pumps, which can improve the flow rate and are also now available in a range of new designs

 Mixer showers use hot and cold water supplies, mixing the water in the unit as it leaves the showerhead.
 These are suited to homes with a combo-boiler or large hot-water cylinder as they rely on readily available hot water.
 A pump can be added in cases of low water pressure.